G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Introduction

 We will prove the following general existence result: \begin{thm} Let $(X, D)$ be a log Fano pair. $(X, D)$ admits a K\"{a}hler-Einstein metric if $(X, D)$ is $\bG$-uniformly K-stable, or equivalently if $(X, D)$ is $\bG$-uniformly Ding-stable. \end{thm}

 In the case when $X$ is a smooth Fano manifold and $D=\emptyset$, the above result can be derived from the work \cite{DaS16} (see Remark \ref{rem-unipoly}), which depends on the method of partial $C^0$-estimates.
-Again in the smooth case, a different argument for the statement involving only Ding-stability, which depends on Berman-Boucksom-Jonsson's variational approach, is also claimed by Hisamoto in \cite{His19} (however see Remark \ref{rem-Hisamoto}).
 Here we don't require extra constraint on the singularities of $(X, D)$.

 To prove Theorem \ref{thm-YTD}, we first need to derive a valuative criterion for $\bG$-uniform Ding/K-stability.
-To state this criterion, first note that by the reductivity of $\bG$, $\bT=C(\bG)_0$ is isomorphic to a complex torus $(\bC^*)^r$.
-Set
+To state this criterion, recall that $\bT\cong (\bC^*)^r$ and set

 Also set $M_\bZ=N_\bZ^{\vee}, M_{\bQ}=M_\bZ\otimes_{\bZ}\bQ, M_\bR=M_\bZ\otimes_\bZ \bR$.